soobinrho/soobinrho/README.md

 ## My Goals

 - Master the method of loci with the help of Joshua Foer's book
-*Moonwalking with Einstein* so that
+*Moonwalking with Einstein*.
-I can remember all things I want to remember.
-This technique involves creating mental images of specific locations and associating items to be remembered with those locations.

- - Work on my mind palace twenty minutes every day.
-Alternatively, use these twenty minutes either to work on my mind palace or to plan how I am going to spend my day that day
--- e.g. no procrastination / no phone (unless necessary) until 5pm,
-catch up on readings 5pm - 7pm.
+- Finish all the books I bought.

 <!---
 **August, 2022** Again, same as the